nhanb/s4g/README.md

 layout _is_ finished website layout; static assets no longer need to be moved around) and publishing (simply `rsync`/`git push` your whole dir).
 It aims to be beginner-friendly while encouraging users to fiddle with html/css.
-To that end, the core feature set is purposefully simple:
+To that end, the core feature set is intentionally simple:

 - [x] Finds all `*.dj` files, generates `*.html` in the same place
     + Per-page metadata allows using custom template
 - [x] Generates home page, which is just a predefined `index.dj` + custom template.
 This means the user is free to swap in their own custom home page.
 - [x] Generates RSS/Atom feed
+- [x] Generates redirects from a `redirects.txt` file

 Quality-of-life features are not neglected: